Skip to main content

 Managing your commitments

-On the Commitments page, commitments are grouped by type—click on any commitment type to open the commitment details page.
+On the Commitments page, commitments are organized by type—click on any commitment type to open the commitment details page which contains a list of those commitments across your contracts.

 Each commitment type uses one of the following formats, which determines the fields available when viewing or editing commitments: